PEACE

 Mr Perry

-Welcome to Year 4 Backman!
+Welcome to Year 5 Blackman!

-Mrs Connor has been wonderfully helpful over the last few days and we thank her.
-She has over twenty years’ experience as a TA and is a welcome member of the Year 5 team.
-Miss Kayleigh, Miss Bill and Mrs Conner have been wonderfully supportive of me as I begin my time in Year 5.
-As I am sure you are aware – Miss Bill and Miss Kayleigh are working with the other Year 5 class.
 The Children have been letting me know all about themselves by creating a coat of arms that represent them and have included with them topics such as family, interests and talents.
-They have learnt a bit more about me and my interests, hobbies and expectations.
-I look forward to hearing more about their own summer and what they love to do in their play time.
-We look forward to getting to know each other well in the coming months through assemblies, playtimes and looking at being back on track with school trips and sports events.
+They have learnt a bit more about me and my interests, hobbies and expectations and we have looked this week at our personal heritage of our families to create a display in the class.
+Today they created a wonderful self portrait for the wall and the class was just abounding in mirrors, pastels and chalk.
+I am look forward to getting to know each other well in the coming months through assemblies, playtimes and looking at being back on track with school trips and sports events.
 Then of course next year we have our residential.
 Roll on France!
-I know this trip really well after taking five year 6 classes here before switching France with our Spanish trip and am looking forward to taking your children here.
+I know this trip really well after taking five year 6 classes here before switching France with our Spanish trip and of course we brought it back last year.
+I am looking forward to taking your children here.
 We have looked at our expectations for the year and drawn up a charter for our class rules and the children have been listening and following the rules sensibly.

 Our timetable has been put on the website and I will parent mail you as well.
 In Maths – as always- Year 5 will be split into two groups.
 I will be teaching the independent group and Miss Bill will be teaching the other group supported by additional adults.
 Although the groups will start more or less the same there will be some adjustments based on Miss Bill’s and I’s judgment.
 We will want to support your children as best as possible.
-As per my parent mail Monday, PE kits will be needed for Tuesdays (PE) and Wednesdays (gymnastics).
-The children should come into school in their PE clothes which they will keep on for the rest of the day, unless we have sports days- I would want the children to have full school uniforms on Monday, Thursday and Friday.
+As per my parent mail on Monday, PE kits will be needed for Tuesdays (PE) and Wednesdays (gymnastics).
+The children should come into school in their PE clothes on these days which they will keep on for the rest of the day, unless we have sports days- I would want the children to have full school uniforms on Monday, Thursday and Friday.

 I am looking to meeting you all properly over the course of the coming weeks and know we will have a successful year ahead.